Landlord Software UK: The Complete Guide for 2026

 Accounting and MTD

 Record rental income and expenses, categorise transactions for tax purposes, and generate reports.
-The best landlord software connects to your bank account to import transactions automatically.
-For landlords above the MTD threshold, software handles quarterly submissions to HMRC.
+The best landlord software automates transaction entry, either through bank feeds or by reading uploaded bank statements with AI.
+For landlords above the MTD threshold, software handles the quarterly submissions to HMRC that have been mandatory since 6 April 2026.

 Document storage